What Netflix’s Oscar winner ‘Roma’ can teach brands about social impact

 Advertising can do good

-In a session called “Defining Art+Activism,” director Cuarón and Participant CEO David Linde talked to Domestic Workers Alliance executive director Ai-jen Poo, and Wieden+Kennedy co-president and chief creative officer Colleen Decourcy.
+In a session called “Defining Art+Activism,” director Cuarón and Participant CEO David Linde talked to Domestic Workers Alliance executive director Ai-jen Poo and Wieden+Kennedy copresident and chief creative officer Colleen Decourcy.
 The session centered on the partnership struck between Cuarón and Linde and the Domestic Workers Alliance.
 Cuarón directed a PSA to help promote a Domestic Workers Rights bill in Mexico, which was passed into legislation, and now they’re working to promote a similar bill that will be introduced by Senator Kamala Harris in the U.S. later this year.

 Back in 2017, Participant and Cuarón also launched a campaign called “Mexico Rises” to help reconstruction in Mexico after the devastating Puebla earthquake.

 As more brands look to make social impact a part of their marketing, Cuarón had some key advice for the gathered ad industry in how to go about it the right way.
 “To do this in a genuine way, all you do is put yourself at the service of the (social impact) organizations you’re working with,” he said.
-“Not trying to tell them what to do, but actually for them to lead the message.
+“Not trying to tell them what to do but actually for them to lead the message.
 You become a platform for that organization.
 It has to be a genuine commitment.
-People nowadays, they smell everything. they smell when something’s not genuine, and then it backfires.
+People nowadays, they smell everything.
+They smell when something’s not genuine, and then it backfires.
 These relationships have to come from a standpoint of honesty.
 It’s clear we’re in difficult times, in which people are aware of the reality in which they live.
 And as much as they want luxury, they also want to do the right thing.”
 Good direction from one of the world’s best.

 For brands, connecting with #GenZ is about harnessing storyliving not storytelling. – YoungHee Lee, Chief Marketing Officer, @Samsung #CannesLions #CannesLions2019 #OgilvyCannes pic.twitter.com/wVf3tKVb7C